gityow/streamlit_app/README.md

  This would give you a local URL to access, mine was `http://localhost:8501`

-Here are some screenshots of the web app:
+Here is a screenshot of the web app:

 ![](images/screenshot.png?raw=true)